-A: The Signature PRO/PRO 2 is quite a different design from the Classic and Standard, and as such is not necessarily cross-compatible mostly due to the larger size of the PRO/PRO 2 brew head components.
+A: The Flair PRO/PRO 2 is quite a different design from the Classic and Signature, and as such is not necessarily cross-compatible mostly due to the larger size of the PRO/PRO 2 brew head components.
 Currently, any accessory listed on the accessories page of our website that only says “Classic/Signature” is not compatible with the PRO or PRO 2.

 Q: What is the real difference between the PRO 2 brew head and the other brew heads for the Classic and Signature models?

 A: The Classic and Signature espresso makers use what is called our standard brew head.
-The Signature PRO 2 uses, you guessed it, the PRO 2 brew head.
-Currently, those who purchased a PRO 2 will not be able to use their standard brew head on the PRO 2.
-The portafilter bases are different.
+The Flair PRO 2 uses, you guessed it, the PRO 2 Brew Head.
 In addition, the PRO 2 has an integrated pressure gauge, all stainless-steel brewing cylinder and portafilter, and a larger capacity in terms of dose, brew water and output.
 Please see the image for a better understanding of these differences.

 Q: What are the differences between all Flair models?
 Which should I choose?

 A: All Flair models are built with the same solid aluminum components as the original Flair.
-Both the Classic and Signature models utilize our smaller, standard brewing head, but the Signature series comes standard with a bottomless 2-in-1 portafilter.
+Both the Classic and Signature models utilize our smaller, standard brewing head and come standard with a bottomless 2-in-1 portafilter.
 Another difference between the Classic and Signature lines is that the Signature models go through a process of hand polishing due to the Chrome, Cool Black Matte, and Copper finish.
 The PRO series comes in the same colors as the Signature line, but features our larger PRO 2 brewing head, a pressure gauge and other upgrades!
 See below for more information.